Kitware/VTK/Rendering/WebGPU/README.md

 Since WebGPU is already an abstraction over graphics APIs, this module avoids creating another level of abstraction.
 Helper classes in the `Private/vtkWebGPU<Thing>Internals` files ensure cleaner bind group initialization code.

-The module currently uses Dawn's C++ `wgpu::` types internally for their object-oriented API and RAII.
-Replacing them with the WebGPU C API plus VTK's own `Private/vtkWebGPUHandle.h` reference-counted wrapper is in progress; the public headers have already been converted.
+The module uses the WebGPU C API throughout.
+Ownership of the C handles is expressed with VTK's own reference-counted wrapper in `Private/vtkWebGPUHandle.h`, which provides the RAII the `wgpu::` C++ types used to supply.

 Planned improvements include: